 Usually, my trips here consist of a late-night arrival.
 That’s followed by an all-day meeting.
 Next up: a late dinner, and finally, an early morning departure back home.
 Doesn’t leave a lot of time for the type of exploration Patrick got to enjoy on his two previous visits.

-So, I was more than a little excited when we hopped into a rental car this afternoon and re-traced the route he took last year to the area near the Animal Flower Cave.
+So, I was more than a little excited when we hopped into a rental car and re-traced the route he took the year prior to the area near the Animal Flower Cave.

 The awe-inspiring beauty of this place really made a strong impression on me.
-When you consider the raw power of these waves and the massive impact they’ve had on carving-out the sharp and jagged cliffs and coves that line the shoreline here, it really gives you a whole new appreciation for nature’s majesty.
+Consider the raw power of these waves.
+The massive impact they’ve had on carving-out the sharp and jagged cliffs and coves that line the shoreline here.
+It really gives you a whole new appreciation for nature’s majesty.

-Here are a few photos from North Shore Barbados and today’s little adventure to give you a sense of what we saw…
+Here are a few photos from our North Shore Barbados adventure to give you a sense of what it’s like…